igorandreoni/pyraf-dbsp/docs/using.md

 * `s` over graphs to eliminate mean shifts due to non-photometric conditions (toggles)
 * `d` to delete bad points
 * `a` to add points (this is important in case the points are over-fitted and the function "explodes" at the sides or where lines were deleted)
 * `o` Change the order of the fit.
-IMPORTANT: Use very high order, around 100
+IMPORTANT: Use very high order on the blue side, around 100.
+On the red side, use order <20 if the spectrum arrives to 10000AA, otherwise an higher order can be used if stopping at about 8900AA.

 Make sure the fitted function doesn't go up after the last points--it will blow up the noise.
 Especially on the red side, add points to go all the way to 10000AA!